MARIA BLANCO / ANNA MANUEL

 Dalai Lama Fellows, San Francisco, CA

-In 2010, activist and experienced nonprofit leader Marty Krasney was asked to serve as the Founding Director of the Dalai Lama Fellows.
+In 2010, activist and experienced nonprofit leader Marty Krasney was asked to serve as the Founding Director of the Dalai Lama Fellows (DLF.)
 This new secular global educational program aspires to improve the well-being of the human community by engaging university students and early-career citizen sector professionals in advancing the values that have distinguished the life and teachings of the 14th Dalai Lama: compassion, contemplation, courage, interconnectedness, collaboration, and service.
 Marty chose fellow Molly Elgin-Cossart to assist him in launching the organization.
 Molly is dedicated to the complex issues of international cooperation and global justice and since her fellowship has served as Chief of Staff at the Center on International Cooperation in New York City and Chief of Staff at the United Nations for Secretary-General Ban Ki-moon’s High Level Panel on the Post-2015 Development Agenda.
 She was also a Senior Fellow at a Washington, D.C.-based think tank, Center for American Progress, in its National Security and International Policy section.
 Her work there focused on the use of international development and diplomacy as tools to promote peace and stability in conflict-prone states.
 Molly worked at the Omidyar Foundation to lead US-based global policy and advocacy opportunities and worked with Governance & Citizen Engagement initiative investees to help them achieve sector level change.
 Most recently, Molly was hired by Markle as the Director of the ReWork America Task Force, a group of business, labor, technology, academic and policy leaders working to transform America’s labor market through pilots, partnerships, and policy.
-She also continues to act as a consultant for the Dalai Lama Fellows, which is quickly growing to include more staff and program participants.
+She is also currently teaches a course on “Technology and the Global Economy” at Georgetown University and is a Visiting Scholar at the Carnegie Endowment for International Peace.
+In 2019, Marty has retired as DLF’s Executive Director, which under his leadership grew to more than 152 individuals across 40 nationalities, constituting an active global leadership network that serves as a continuing resource for human flourishing within next generation leadership.
+DLF is now a program of the University of Virginia’s Contemplative Sciences Center where Marty serves on the Advisory Committee.

 DAVE SUTTON / TAYLOR MEE-LEE